Scheduling routine preventive care is essential to staying healthy. It can also help your doctors detect and treat health problems early.

-Preventive care makes this possible.
-It will help your doctor detect health problems before you have symptoms and head off sickness.
-Certain routine preventive care services are covered with no out-of-pocket costs in many BCBSNC plans.
-If you have a “grandfathered” plan (plans in effective prior to March 23, 2010), preventive care may not be covered at 100% (i.e., there would be out-of-pocket expenses).
-If you’re not sure if you are eligible for these 100% covered benefits, call the customer service number on the back of your Identification Card or look in your benefit booklet .
+Certain routine preventive care services are covered with no out-of-pocket costs in many Blue Cross and Blue Shield of North Carolina (Blue Cross NC) plans.
+If you’re not sure if you are eligible for these 100% covered benefits, call the customer service number on the back of your Identification Card or look in your benefits booklet.
 As you schedule a yearly visit to the doctor’s office, here are three easy things to remember in order to avoid a surprise bill.

 1. What’s covered under preventive care?